bluehalo/ansible-roles/nifi_nars/README.md

     # base directory where the custom nars are installed, for example /opt/myorg
     nifi_nars_base_dir

-    # absolute path to the rpm file to be installed, must already be on the local server
-    nifi_nars_rpm

     # subdirectory name under nifi_nars_base_dir containing the nar file(s)
     nifi_nars_dir

     # symlink to the current nars directory
     nifi_nars_symlink

-    # NiFi conf directory
+    # NiFi conf directory - location of nifi.properties file; this can be reused from the nifi role
     nifi_conf_dir

-Variables that can be overridden (nd their default values):
+Variables that can be overridden (and their default values):

     nifi_nars_user: nifi
     nifi_nars_group: nifi